optimisme/DAM-FlutterTresEnRalla/README.md

 ## Getting Started

-Get dependencies and rename the project with:
+Get dependencies and rename the project to any "new_project_name" with:

 ``` bash
 cd cupertino_base